clearwaterstream/PasswordGenerator.Exact/README.md

 # PasswordGenerator.Exact
-Crypro-secure random password generator that will generate the exact specified number of digits, special characters, and letters.
+Designer babies?
+Ethically dubious.
+Designer passwords?
+Why not!
+This Crypro-secure random password generator will help you generate a password with an exact number of digits, special characters, and letters specified.

 ## Examples